Maddious/RiTA-DiscordBot/.github/ISSUE_TEMPLATE/Heroku.md

 ---
-name: Heroku V
+name: Heroku
 about: Copy the Build Log from Heroku
 title: 'V: ID:'
 labels: 'Heroku'
 assignees: ''